dairoquintero/count_words/README.md

 String fileLocation = "src\data.txt";<br/>

+To execute the program run the class main in the file located in /src/main.java

 #### Computacional complexity: <br/>
 For to solve the problem, I focus initially to read correctly the data from text,<br/>
 that should contain the words, spaces, and break rows.